Section 529 Plans

 529 plans are state-sponsored investment programs that are designed to help you meet your higher education goals.
 So if you want to help pay for your child’s college tuition or even the tuition of another family member, 529 plans can help.
 By offering a range of benefits including attractive tax advantages and flexible investment options, 529 plans can help you save for tuition and even room and board.

-Choice of PlansAlthough details vary by state, 529 plans generally come in two forms.
+Types of 529 PlansGenerally, 529 plans come in two forms.
 The first type is a college savings plan, which allows you to vary your contributions.
-You can use these plans to pay for qualified schools, including colleges, trade schools, and graduate schools.1 The second type is a prepaid plan, which allows you to “lock in” tuition rates at a specific school through lump-sum or monthly payments.
-Under either plan, if the child you originally started the plan for doesn’t go to college, you can use either type of plan for another child or even to further your own education.
+You can use these plans to pay for qualified schools, including colleges, trade schools, and graduate schools.2 The second type is a prepaid plan, which allows you to “lock in” tuition rates at a specific school through lump-sum or monthly payments.
+Under either plan, if the child you originally started the plan for doesn’t go to college, you can use the plan for another child or even to further your own education.